 alien version 8.95.8

-Now that Alien is installed, this section covers converting RPM packages to DEB format.
-The process involves three steps: obtaining the RPM, converting it with Alien, and finally installing the resulting DEB package.
+With Alien installed, you can convert RPM packages to DEB format through three steps: downloading the RPM, converting it with Alien, and installing the resulting DEB package.

 Obtain the RPM Package